paralax/ColossalOpera/hard/chromatic_number.md

 Chudnovsky and colleagues have been doing some neat work in this space, and recently [celebrated some breakthroughs](https://www.quantamagazine.org/20151020-perfect-graph-coloring/#st_refDomain=t.co&st_refQuery=/7ghlXNoW1b) in coloring real-world graphs.

+An interesting application via [this page](http://www.geeksforgeeks.org/graph-coloring-applications/): *Akamai runs a network of thousands of servers and the servers are used to distribute content on Internet.
+They install a new software or update existing softwares pretty much every week.
+The update cannot be deployed on every server at the same time, because the server may have to be taken down for the install.
+Also, the update should not be done one at a time, because it will take a lot of time.
+There are sets of servers that cannot be taken down together, because they have certain critical functions.
+This is a typical scheduling application of graph coloring problem.
+It turned out that 8 colors were good enough to color the graph of 75000 nodes.
+So they could install updates in 8 passes.*

 Your challenge today is to implement an algorithm that calculates the chromatic number of an undirected graph.
+A useful link: [Graph Coloring](https://en.wikipedia.org/wiki/Graph_coloring) on Wikipedia.

 # Input Description